-Parameter Description

-User Name Name of the current user.
+Parameter Description User Name Name of the current user.
 Samples Number of samples to be submitted for acquisition, processing, or reporting.

-Workflow Steps to Per form

-Acquire Data •

-Parameter Description Process Data Processes the data for the current batch using any of the following options: Peak Detect: Performs peak detection for all method types.
+Workflow Steps to Perf orm Acquire Data Submits the current batch to acquisition.
+When all submitted samples have been previously acquired, this option is (by default) not selected.
+When one or more samples in the batch have not been acquired, this option is (by default) selected.
+Process Data Processes the data for the current batch using any of the following options: Peak Detect: Performs peak detection for all method types.
 You can process the data with or without performing peak detection.
 For example, you might want to turn off peak detection when reprocessing samples.
 Identify: Performs identification for unknown screening methods.
 With RT Alignment: Performs retention time alignment for unknown screening methods.
 This produces the heat map and group averages data in the Unknown Screening View.
 When you select this option, the application automatically selects the Peak Detect option.
 Note You can use unknown screening features in conjunction with quantitation or target screening methods.
 For specifying processing data for batches that also use quantitation methods, see To submit samples in the batch.
 For specifying processing data for batches that also use target screening methods, see To submit samples in the batch.
 Create Reports Creates reports for the current batch.

-Submit as a Priority Se quence?
+Parameter Description Submit as a Priority Seq uence?
 Priority Sequence With the Multi-Channel LC feature activated, places the batch immediately after the currently acquiring batch.
 Without the Multi-Channel LC feature activated, specifies one of the following priority options to place the batch in the queue: Next Available Batch: Places the batch immediately after the currently acquiring batch.
 Next Available Sample: Places the batch immediately after the currently acquiring sample.
 Note When you select Full Sequence Submission in the Configuration console, these options are unavailable because the current batch and the current sample are, in effect, the same thing.

-Parameter Description Acquisition pane Device Name Lists all configured instruments.
+Acquisition pane Device Name Lists all configured instruments.
 If the instrument that you want to use is not configured, close the TraceFinder application, configure the instrument, and then reopen the application.
 You cannot configure an instrument while the TraceFinder application is running.
 Available only when you select the Acquire Data check box.
 Use Specifies the instruments used for this acquisition.
 Available only when you select the Acquire Data check box.
 Start Device Specifies the instrument that initiates the communication with the other instruments.
 This is usually the autosampler.
 Available only when you select the Acquire Data check box.
 Start When Ready Starts the specified device when all the instruments are ready to acquire data.
 When this is cleared, individual instruments can start at different times and then must wait for the last instrument to be ready.
 Post-run System State Specifies the system state after it acquires the last batch: On (default), Standby, or Off.
 Buttons Hide/Show Details Collapses or expands the acquisition details of the Submit Options dialog box.
 OK Begins the selected processes.
 Cancel Closes the Submit Options dialog box without submitting any tasks.